xapn/fizz-buzz/README.md

 ### FizzBuzz variations

-You can choose the variation rules to be applied.
+You can choose the game rules to be applied.
+The followings ones are popular variations.
 - **Classic FizzBuzz**: `fizzBuzz.whenNumberHasFactors()` is the rule by default. `fizzBuzz.whenNumberHasFactors().of(n)` has the same result than `fizzBuzz.of(n)`.
-- **Variation according to digits**: `fizzBuzz.whenNumberContainsDigits()` is a variation according to the digits contained by a given number.
+- **Variation according to digits**: `fizzBuzz.whenNumberContainsDigits()` is a variation according to the digits contained by a given number, that is to say any number containing the 3 or 5 digit is replaced respectively with "Fizz" and "Buzz".
 For example: `fizzBuzz.whenNumberContainsDigits().from(1).to(15)` returns "1 2 Fizz 4 Buzz 6 7 8 9 10 11 12 Fizz 14 Buzz" and `fizzBuzz.whenNumberContainsDigits().of(35)` returns "FizzBuzz".
 - **7Boom**: `fizzBuzz.boom()` is a variation to replace any number containing or divisible by 3, 5 or 7 with "Fizz", "Buzz" and "Boom".
 For example: `fizzBuzz.boom().from(1).to(15)` returns "1 2 Fizz 4 Buzz Fizz Boom 8 Fizz Buzz 11 Fizz Fizz Boom FizzBuzz" and `fizzBuzz.boom().of(7539)` returns "FizzBuzzBoom".
 - **FizzBuzzWoof**: `fizzBuzz.woof()` is a variation to replace any number containing or divisible by 3, 5 or 7 with "Fizz", "Buzz" and "Woof", repeated as many times as the condition is true.
 For example: `fizzBuzz.woof().from(1).to(15)` returns "1 2 FizzFizz 4 BuzzBuzz Fizz WoofWoof 8 FizzFizz Buzz 11 Fizz Fizz Woof FizzBuzzBuzz" and `fizzBuzz.woof().of(35)` returns "FizzBuzzBuzzWoof".
 - **FizzBuzzPopWhack**: `fizzBuzz.popWhack()` is a variation to replace any number divisible by 3, 5, 7 or 11 with "Fizz", "Buzz", "Pop" and "Whack" respectively.
 For example: `fizzBuzz.popWhack().from(1).to(15)` returns "1 2 Fizz 4 Buzz Fizz Pop 8 Fizz Buzz Whack Fizz 13 Pop FizzBuzz" and `fizzBuzz.popWhack().of(1155)` returns "FizzBuzzPopWhack".